-West Maui's largely coastal-focused development, as extensive stretches of fallow as well agricultural fields, make West Maui vulnerable to natural hazards and emergencies.
-Flooding, coastal erosion, and wildfires threaten residents, critical visitors, roads, infrastructure. and properties.
+West Maui's largely coastal-focused development, as well as extensive stretches of fallow agricultural fields, make West Maui vulnerable to natural hazards and emergencies.
+Flooding, coastal erosion, and wildfires threaten residents, visitors, roads, critical infrastructure, and properties.
 Climate change and sea level rise will likely increase the frequency and severity of impacts from these natural hazards.